Babysitting Rates in 2022: How Much To Pay Per Hour

-We almost fell out of our chairs when we found out Urban Sitter, a company that helps you hire a babysitter, calculated the 2022 national average at $20.57/hour for one child.
-We had to find out how much our readers really pay when doing the hiring all on their own.
+We almost fell out of our chairs when we found out that Urban Sitter, a company that helps parents hire babysitters, calculated the 2023 national average for babysitting 1 kid to be $22.68/hour.
+The average hourly rate for babysitting 2 kids in 2023 is $25.37/hour! 😱 We had to find out how much our readers really pay when doing the hiring on their own.

-Some people said they paid as little as $8/hour while others paid upwards of $25/hour.
-The average babysitting rate reported was somewhere between $10-$20 an hour with $15/hour being the sweet spot.
+Some Hip2Save readers said they paid as little as $4/hour, while others paid as much as $30/hour!
+The average going rate for babysitting reported by our Facebook followers landed somewhere between $10-$20 an hour for one child, with $15/hour feeling like the sweet spot.

-So, what made one parent pay $12 versus another parent pay $22?
-We did a deep dive to understand what factors one should consider when negotiating babysitting rates.
+So, why is there such a large range of pay rates for babysitters?
+We did a deep dive to understand all the factors one should consider when negotiating babysitting rates.

 1. Location

 Everything costs more in the city.
-Location is one of the biggest considerations one must make when requesting a babysitter.
-If you are near a larger city like San Francisco or Chicago, expect to pay considerably more than those living in small towns and rural areas.
+Location is one of the biggest considerations to keep in mind when negotiating a babysitting rate.
+If you’re near a larger city like San Francisco or Chicago, expect to pay considerably more than those living in small towns and rural areas.

 2. Number of children